Violation of the Wiedemann-Franz law in the Topological Kondo model

 Here $J_K\sim t_a^2/E_c$ (anisotropy in the $J_K$ coupling for different legs is irrelevant under renormalization \cite{Beri2012,Altland2013}), $\hat{k}_a=\left(\cos\frac{4\pi (a-1)}{3},\sin\frac{4\pi (a-1)}{3}\right)$ and the relative fields are $\xi_1 ( x ) = \frac{\phi_1 ( x ) - \phi_2 ( x ) }{\sqrt{2}}, \xi_2 ( x ) = \frac{\phi_1 ( x ) + \phi_2 ( x ) - 2 \phi_3 ( x ) }{\sqrt{6}}$.
 The boundary interaction \eqref{Hjunction} emerges in a number of different models, such as the planar quantum Brownian motion in a periodic potential \cite{Yi1998}, or a junction of three Bose liquids, or of Josephson junction chains \cite{Tokuno2008,Giuliano2010}.
-For \mbox{$g>3/4$}, the system possesses a stable strong-coupling fixed point (FP), isotropic with respect to the leg indexes, which shows many similarity with the overscreened Kondo FP and has been therefore dubbed "topological Kondo" (TK).
+In a grounded island, the strong hybridization of the wires with the MZMs at low temperatures enforces Andreev reflection around the Fermi energy \cite{Altland2013}, i.e., the boundary condition $\phi_{a}(0)=0$ on each wire.
+When, instead, the island is floating as in the TK model, the constraint of charge conservation implies that the total charge mode $\sum_{a=1}^3 \phi_a$ satisfies Neumann boundary conditions at the origin and Andreev boundary conditions can only be imposed on the relative fields $\xi_{1,2}$.
+The dominant processes at low temperatures are correlated crossed Andreev reflections among different wires, \cite{Beri2012,Altland2013}, resulting in the net transmission of an effective fractionalized $2e/3$ charge \cite{Nayak1997}.
+Indeed, for \mbox{$g>3/4$}, the system possesses a stable strong-coupling fixed point (FP), isotropic with respect to the leg indexes, the "topological Kondo" (TK) FP.
 For $3/4<g<1$, both weak- and strong-coupling FPs are stable and a first-order transition in the boundary coupling strength appears \cite{Herviou2016}.
 The charge conductance, together with the thermodynamic properties, identifies the TK FP as a non-Fermi liquid \cite{Beri2012,Altland2013,Altland2014,Galpin2014,Buccheri2015}.
 The crossover temperature for $g=1$

 where $\rho_0$ is the density of states at the Fermi energy, represents the scale for the onset of the Kondo correlations.